What's in a Name? (2012 film): Awards

 The film had five nominations at the 38th César Awards, winning in the categories Best Supporting Actress (Valérie Benguigui) and Best Supporting Actor (Guillaume de Tonquédec).

 The movie has won two awards at film festivals in Canada: the Grand Prix Hydro-Québec at the Abitibi-Témiscamingue International Film Festival, and the Radio Canada Audience Award at the Cinéfranco International Francophone Film Festival in Toronto.

+Remakes

+The same theatrical piece was adapted by Francesca Archibugi and Francesco Piccolo and led to the creation of the film Il nome del Figlio, released in Italian cinemas on 22 January 2015.

+A further adaptation of the theater piece was made in Germany: Der Vorname, released in German cinemas on 19 October 2018.
+The film had two sequels: Der Nachname (2022) and Der Spitzname (2024).